-This week the #wholemama prompt word is ‘build’.
-I’ve been thinking of different things I could write around this word but wasn’t really sinking into any of them.
-Then I had a text conversation with a mombestie and I told her that I admired the culture she was building in her family.
-What I mean by this is the special lifestyle, traditions, stories, practices that are unique to this family and they are weaving it into the way their children instinctually live their life.
+It started with a text conversation I had with a mombestie.
+She sent me pics of something they were doing that day and I told her that I admired the culture she was building in her family.
+What I mean by this is the special lifestyle, traditions, stories, practices, beliefs that are unique to this family and the way they are weaving it into the way their children’s way of living.

 Later after this text conversation, Conor and I started having a talk about the culture of our family.
 You know waffles, laundry mountains, garden fails, blah blah blah.
 As with everything in life, we can do it on purpose – with intention and direction – or we can let it happen, being reactive to how it plays out.
 By now you know I’m on a mission to make things simple and purposeful, so it got me thinking, what are simple intentional ways a mom can ‘build the culture of her family?’.
 Not that the mom is solely responsible for all this, but as Great Uncle Herb once told me, ‘the mom is the heart of the home‘ and we have more control over things than sometimes we realize (or want).

-I had some ideas on how to do this, but I’ve only been parenting for five years, so I looked to the experts of Google and seasoned moms I heard on some podcasts to make this list of…
+I had some ideas on how to do this, and I also looked to the experts of Google and seasoned moms I heard on some podcasts to make this list of…

 Simple ways to build the culture of your family